vic-ma/howtodismantle.github.io/_posts/2024-02-21-Mastering-dynamic-file-loading-How-to-load-CSV-files-without-knowing-their-name.md

 ## Result and conclusion

-The last screenshots show the result of the process explained earlier.
-The first table on the upper left part shows the list of files sorted by date in descending order.
-Below this table you see the conents of the two files we selected (the current and the last before the current one).
-On the right side is the final resultset containing entries from both hours (starting from 17.00, the current and starting from 16.00 the previous)
+The following screenshot shows the result of the process explained earlier.
+The first table in the top-left corner shows the list of files sorted by date, in descending order.
+Below that table are the contents of the two log files we selected (the current and previous log files).
+On the right side is the final result set, which contains entries from both hours---one starting from 17.00 (the current) and starting from 16:00 (the previous).

 ![image](/assets/2024-02-21/110.png)